Keatnuxsuo/PythonicRAGApp/README.md

 #### ❓ QUESTION #1:

 Why do we want to support streaming?
 What about streaming is important, or useful?
+> Without streaming, long responses from LLM will be noticably delayed.
+Streaming responses print out or processing the begining of the model's output whilt it continues generating the full responses.

 ### On Chat Start: